Calorique

 100g reference208 kcal20.0g0.0g0.0g13.0g

-A cooked fillet portion is usually 3-6 ounces.
+A fillet portion is often 3-6 ounces.
 Added oil, butter, glaze, skin, and cooking method can move calories beyond the plain reference.

 Serving Size Calculator